 The cost will scale with the size and complexity of your TSAs, and how fast you want to improve your app.

 Left Hook's approach is to build small, quick, lower-cost to start, and incrementally improve your app over a year's time.

-That's why we've adopted a "four stages" model, with subscriptions and services that serve your needs no matter where you are in the process.
+That's why we've adopted a three stage process, with subscriptions and services that serve your needs no matter where you are in the process.

-To give you an "all-in" sense of cost for a relatively small Zapier Public App:
+To give you an "all-in" sense of cost for a relatively small Zapier Public App, see our Process & Plans.